Games-as-Research/Prose/process/Process.md

 # February 5th 2025

+## 8:06AM
+Continuing, setting up the boilerplate stuff -- done

+I can begin coding the first prototype.
+For this, I need to
+1. read the MD file and bring it into its constituent parts.
+These will be:
+	1. The headings
+	2. The sections
+	3. The paragraphs
+	4. The references & bibliography
+	5. The footnotes
+	6. The figures and figure references
+2. then I need to put them on the screen.
+One section goes the whole way, one paragraph highlighted at a time.
+Switch sections horizontally.
+3. Once this is done, I'm interested in:
+	1. Changing citation style, font size, font family (serif and sans serif), and line spacing up to the reader.
+Put citations and footnotes on hover
+	2. A word highlighter that the reader gets to shift with the arrow key and it helps the reader focus on the paper. arrow keys are used to move between the arrow
+	3. In this one, I also need to lay extra emphasis on metacues.
+In print form, we have the thickness of the page and we can move forward or backwards at a non-linear pace, we can skim in a different way than we do on screen... perhaps a way to see the whole of the paper and then hover the mouse on the page to see it in a more readable form...
+	4. Hover really is a brilliant interaction it affords "kinda". as in... unlike other transitions which are integral, black and white, hover invites me "come inside, have a look dearie" and if you like something, take the next step.
+4. prototype zero is about only reading. prototype one is going to be about writing alongside reading.
+The prototype two works with shifting things around, which also includes opening multiple pages at once and connecting things together in them; concept maps and the sort.
+As for four, Im wondering if its interesting to put some AI into this that *forces* the reader to read.
+This makes it the edgy part again.
+A co-reader that pushes you to write as you read. try to make the reader uncomfortable or challenge with questions?
+5. I still havent gotten a good answer about: what do we want to do when we read on screen?
+How does a computer afford and how do we want to read.
+On a paper we can run a pencil along the text but on screen we cant do that.
+But really: What do we want to do when we read on a screen?
+HOW Do we want to read on a screen?

+Stopping at: 12:15PM

 ## 12:00AM
 Fixed the problems with MD on github.
-Dont know why though, its kinda irrelevant to my purpose... lol
+Don't know why though, its kinda irrelevant to my purpose... lol
 Anyway.
 Whats next?

 I'll stop here and move to writing and let this stir in my mind.
-I need a throughline of execution - like the thread for tanjiro.
+I need a throughline of execution - like the thread for Tanjiro.
 Stopped 12:32AM